OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

   Particularity: limit access not to prevent system overload but to prevent experimentation.
 Links to standards:
   * See [OpenCRE](https://www.opencre.org/cre/630-573)
 * MODELACCESSCONTROL.
-Securely limit access to the model to authorized users.
+Securely limit access to use the model to authorized users.
 Links to standards:
   * Technical access control: 27001 Controls 5.15, 5.16, 5.18, 5.3, 8.3
   * [OpenCRE on technical access control](https://www.opencre.org/cre/724-770)